dlmcpaul/EnphaseCollector/README.md

 |---------------------------------------------------------------------------------|-------------------------|
 | <img src="https://dlmcpaul.github.io/EnphaseCollector/images/LocalDisplay.png"> |<img src="https://dlmcpaul.github.io/EnphaseCollector/images/LocalWeekly.png">|

-If using the jar file you will need a Java 17 that you can get from https://adoptopenjdk.net/
+If using the jar file you will need a Java 17 that you can get from https://adoptium.net/

-Example #1 with default internal website (assuming jar is named enphasecollector-DEV.jar)
+Example #1 with default internal website (assuming jar is named enphasecollector-development-SNAPSHOT.jar which is the default build artifact)
 ```
-java -jar enphasecollector-DEV.jar
+java -jar enphasecollector-development-SNAPSHOT.jar
 ```
 where the application will attempt to guess the envoy location and password.